shrinerb/shrine/doc/testing.md

 If you're using an external storage in development, it is common in tests to switch to a filesystem storage.
-However, that means that you'll also have to clean up the test directory between tests, and writing to filesystem a lot can affect the performance of your tests.
+However, that means that you'll also have to clean up the test directory between tests, and writing to filesystem can affect the performance of your tests.

-Instead of filesystem you can use [memory storage][shrine-memory], which is both faster and doesn't require you to clean up anything between tests.
+If your tests are run in a single process, instead of filesystem you can use [memory storage][shrine-memory], which is both faster and doesn't require you to clean up anything between tests.

 ```rb
 gem "shrine-memory"